deepuzz11/ContactScribe-Your-Digital-Rolodex/README.md

-# ContactScribe : Your Digital Rolodex

-# Contact Keeper: A Simple Tkinter-based Contact Management App
+# ContactScribe : A Simple Tkinter-based Contact Management App

 ## Introduction:
 Contact Keeper is an intuitive and user-friendly contact management application designed to streamline the process of storing and organizing contact information.
 Built using Python and Tkinter GUI toolkit, this application offers a convenient platform for users to manage their contacts effortlessly.